 The Source Code Executing

 The interpreter program translates the source code line by line as one statement.
-On the other hand, the compiler translates the full source code as one piece.
+On the other hand, the compiler translates the full source code into one piece.

 Code Analyze

-On the contrary of the compiler, you will not able to update the source code during the process until you stop the program.
+On the contrary, you will not be able to update the source code during the process until you stop the program.

 Throwing Error

-In the code executing phase, the interpreter will never stop if it has an error in the source code.
+In the code-executing phase, the interpreter will never stop if there is an error in the source code.

-On the contrary, the compiler will terminate the executing phase immediately case it found an error in the source code.
+On the contrary, the compiler will terminate the execution phase immediately if it finds an error in the source code.

 The Executing Results

-The interpreter doesn’t save the binary bits file in the disk storage.
-But the compiler already saves this file in the disk storage.
+The interpreter doesn’t save the binary-bit file in disk storage.
+But the compiler already saves this file in disk storage.

 The CPU